Black British people: Business

 Wilfred Emmanuel-Jones is a businessman, farmer and founder of the popular Black Farmer range of food products, which has annual revenues of more than £7m.

 Following its success in 2007 on TV show Dragons' Den, the Levi Roots brand has grown into a multi-million-pound enterprise.

 Dame Pat McGrath, who has been described as the most influential make-up artist in the world by Vogue magazine, owns a business with an estimated value of $1 billion.

 Mo Ibrahim is a telecommunications billionaire businessman and was listed by TIME magazine as one of the 100 most influential people in the world.

 Strive Masiyiwa is a billionaire businessman and founder and executive chairman of the international technology group Econet Global.
-He became the first black billionaire to enter the Sunday Times Rich List in 2021.
+He became the first Black billionaire to enter the Sunday Times Rich List in 2021.

 Jacky Wright is chief digital officer and a corporate vice president at Microsoft US.
 She has been named the most influential Black person in the UK, ranking at the top of the annual Powerlist in 2022.

 Dame Sharon White, the first ever female chair of John Lewis Partnership, she topped the 2023 Powerlist.

-In 2004, Greater London Authority Economics produced a report to examine the economic contribution black businesses made to London's economy.
-The report found that black businesses made up 4% of all London's businesses, provided more than 70,000 jobs and had a total turnover of almost £4.5 billion.
+In 2004, Greater London Authority Economics produced a report to examine the economic contribution Black [owned] businesses made to London's economy.
+The report found that Black businesses made up 4% of all London's businesses, provided more than 70,000 jobs and had a total turnover of almost £4.5 billion.

 Businesses owned by Black Britons generate more than £10bn for the UK each year, according to the Centre for Research in Ethnic Minority Entrepreneurship (CREME).